 We’re a youth-focussed, peer-led group for discussion and support around challenging familial relationships

-Project Chosen Family offers a safe space for multicultural youths to discuss challenging familial relationships, including boundary setting, family dynamics and establishing safety.
+Project Chosen Family offers a safe space for youths to discuss challenging familial relationships, including boundary setting, family dynamics and establishing safety.

 -